-- Reports indicate that Prime Minister Dr. Mostafa Madbouly extended the ongoing partial nationwide curfew until April 23, during a press conference held on April 8.
+- UPDATE: Reports indicate that Prime Minister Dr. Mostafa Madbouly extended the ongoing partial nationwide curfew until April 23, during a press conference held on April 8.
 The curfew, which is to be implemented between 20:00 (local time) and 06:00, was initially announced on March 25 and was meant to last until April 8.
 Further reports indicate that the government has extended the suspension of all domestic and international flight operations across Egypt until April 23.
-Flight operations were originally slated to be suspended until April 15. - On April 16, the UK's Foreign and Commonwealth Office (FCO) announced that Air Cairo will be operating a flight from Cairo to Frankfurt on April 23.
-It further advised travellers that they will be responsible for making their own arrangements for onward travel to the UK. - The US Embassy in Cairo announced on April 17 that an Air Cairo flight heading to London Heathrow will depart from Cairo on April 22 at 10:15 (local time).
-The SM 2105 Air Cairo flight is scheduled to arrive in Heathrow at 14:15 (local time) the same day.
-USbound travelers are further advised to arrange their travel to the US separately.
-Those wishing to travel on this flight are advised to visit the Air Cairo website as soon as possible. - UPDATE: The Egyptian Ministry of Health and Population announced on April 19 that 112 additional cases of infection were detected, bringing the toll of infected individuals to 3,144.
-Moreover, 15 additional deaths were also reported, bringing the death total to 239, while the number of recoveries increased to 732.
+Flight operations were originally slated to be suspended until April 15. - UPDATE: The US Embassy in Cairo reported that a direct flight is available from Cairo to London on April 12.
+More information on booking can be found here. - UPDATE: According to reports from April 8, 110 new coronavirus cases have been recorded in Egypt, bringing the total number of confirmed cases to 1,560.
+Nine additional individuals infected with the virus have been declared dead.